-Question Answer Marks

-2 The Holocaust 40

-Interpretation/Approach

-The main interpretation is that although by July 1941 Hitler had decided on the extermination of Soviet Jewry (i.e. there was intent) , there was uncertainty about how this was to be extended to the murder of all European Jews .
-Showing complete understanding of the interpretation will involve discussion of both these aspects.
-The interpretation stresses that the decision for genocide was consequent on the assumption of victory in Russia, but how or even if it was to be achieved was uncertain.
-An Intentionalist interpretation is evident as Hitler certainly had the intent, as the reference to his 'Prophecy' speech signals suggest, although the Nazis were still working out the means for murder as they went along.
-Labelling the interpretation as functionalist/synthesis would not work properly since the argument is not that the Holocaust was the outcome of improvised reactions to events.
-The best this could achieve would be L4.
+Question Answer Marks 2 The Holocaust 40 Interpretation/Approach The main interpretation is that there was no original intention to exterminate the Jewish race, and that the decision to murder all Jews was contingent on the circumstances brought about by the invasion of the Soviet Union in 1941.
+Showing complete understanding of the Interpretation will involve explanation of both these aspects.
+The interpretation is explicit that no decision was taken on extermination of the Jews until autumn 1941 at the earliest (if at all), under the circumstances of war.
+The declaration of war on the USA also marked an important change in the pace and nature of the killing process.
+The most obvious 'label' to attach to this extract is functionalist, though the detail provided on anti- Jewish violence pre-1941 could plausibly be used to support a synthesis view.
+This synthesis would have to be that whilst Hitler clearly pursued a murderous policy towards the Jews before 1941 (i.e. he had a prior intention to cause serious harm), it was only the circumstances of war against the Soviet Union that produced the Final Solution.
+Only these labels are acceptable in L5 and L6.
 Glossary : Candidates may use some/all of the following terms: Intentionalism - interpretations which assume that Hitler/the Nazis planned to exterminate the Jews from the start.
 Structuralism - interpretations which argue that it was the nature of the Nazi state that produced genocide.
 There was no coherent plan but the chaotic competition for Hitler's approval between different elements of the leadership produced a situation in which genocide could occur.
 Functionalism sees the Holocaust as an unplanned, ad hoc response to wartime developments in Eastern Europe, when Germany conquered areas with large Jewish populations.
 Candidates may also refer to synthesis interpretations, i.e. interpretations which show characteristics of more than one of the above.
-What is assessed is how appropriate the use of this kind of terminology is in relation to the extract, and how effectively the extract can be used to support it.
+What counts is how appropriate the use of this kind of terminology is in relation to the extract, and how effectively the extract can be used to support it.